 Next steps

 Map your destination’s exact MOFA / apostille requirements before booking any MOFA appointment.
 Plan the document chain (notarisation → MoE endorsement → MOFA) with 2 weeks lead time.
 Our counsellors confirm per-document requirements as part of any application support at no cost.
+Still choosing your destination?
+Our study abroad hub covers every country we work with.

 Written by